DataDog/integrations-extras/census/README.md

 ## Overview

 [Census][1] is the leading reverse ETL platform that turns your data warehouse into a hub for marketing and business operations, empowering everyone with trustworthy and actionable data.
-Hundreds of companies like Canva, Figma, Loom, and Notion use Census to publish analytics directly into all their applications in real time.
+Sync data from a source of truth like a data warehouse to a system of actions like CRM, advertising platform, or other SaaS app to operationalize data.

-Monitoring offers critical insights into maintaining and reacting to development processes.
-Often, developers use a whole suite of tools and products, each monitored independently.
-To ease the monitoring process, Census integrates with Datadog to provide developers the ability to monitor their Census workflows, along with their internal monitoring, all within Datadog.
-The integration comes with a pre-configured dashboard, providing a birds-eye view of your Census syncs.

-The Census integration emits [metrics][3] and events regarding syncs setup within Census.
+Census integrates with Datadog to provide developers with the ability to monitor their Census workflows, giving them the ability to track the number of successful vs failed syncs.
+This integration sends [metrics][3] and events to Datadog from Census.

 ## Requirements